hortonworks/cloudbreak/docs/guidelines.md

 ##Ways to contribute

+* Use Cloudbreak
-* Create a GitHub issue to the appropriate GitHub repository.
+* Submit a GitHub issue to the appropriate GitHub repository.
-* Create a new feature request (as a GitHub issue).
+* Submit a new feature request (as a GitHub issue).
-* Submit a new feature, code fix, unit test by creating a pull request.
+* Submit a code fix for a bug.

-###Cloudbreak Backend Development
-* Do not use @author tags.
-* New classes must match our dependency mechanism.
-* Code must be formatted according to our [formatter](https://gist.github.com/martonsereg/9390889).
-* Code must be checked with our [checkstyle](https://github.com/sequenceiq/cloudbreak/tree/master/config/checkstyle).
-* Contributions must pass existing unit tests.
+* Submit a unit test.
-* The code changes must be accompanied by unit tests.
-In cases where unit tests are not possible or don’t make sense an explanation should be provided.
-* New unit tests should be provided to demonstrate bugs and fixes (use Mockito whenever possible).
-* The tests should be named *Test.java.
-* Use slf4j instead of commons logging as the logging facade.
+* Code review pending pull requests and bug fixes.
+* Tell others about these projects.

 ###Contributing code